-Full Proposals: Invited full proposals will receive panel review and ad hoc review at the discretion of the program as described in Section VI of this Solicitation.
+Full Proposals: Invited full proposals will receive panel review and ad hoc review at the discretion of the program as described in

+Section VI of this Solicitation.
 Full proposals that were not invited will be returned without review.

-Deferred Full Proposal Submission: An invitee who wishes to defer submission until the following year must contact the managing Program Officer to request permission prior to the full proposal deadline.
-A deferred full proposal counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, or lead senior investigator of a subaward at the next preliminary proposal deadline.
-The lead PI must submit an updated Consolidated Personnel List, using the original preliminary proposal number, at the next preliminary proposal deadline.
+Deferred Full Proposal Submission: An invitee who anticipates or is experiencing a situation that would prevent timely submission of an invited full proposal may contact the managing Program Officer and request permission to defer submission until the next full proposal deadline.
+If the request is well-justified, the Program Officer may grant a deferral.
+All deferral requests must be received prior to the full proposal deadline and should be initiated at the earliest to pportunity.
+Only in an emergency would a deferral be granted on short notice.
+A deferred full proposal counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, or PI of a subaward at the next preliminary proposal deadline.
+The lead PI must submit an updated Personnel List, using the original preliminary proposal number, at the next preliminary proposal deadline.
 Deferred full proposals must follow the full proposal submission instructions in the most current version of this solicitation.

 Preliminary Proposal Bypass: A proposal that a panel ranks in the top category at the full proposal stage (e.g., High Priority), but that is not recommended by the program for funding may exercise a one-time bypass of the preliminary proposal stage of the next review cycle and be submitted as an invited full proposal at the next full proposal deadline, using the original preliminary proposal number.
-The bypass submission counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, and lead senior investigator of a subaward at the bypassed stage.
-The lead PI must notify the managing program officer of intent to exercise the bypass before the next preliminary proposal deadline and confirm this by submission of a new Consolidated Personnel List, using the original preliminary proposal number, for the bypassed deadline.
+The bypass submission counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, or PI of a subaward at the bypassed stage.
+The lead PI must notify the managing program officer of intent to exercise the bypass before the next preliminary proposal deadline and confirm this by submission of a new Personnel List, using the original preliminary proposal number, for the bypassed deadline.
 The option to exercise a bypass is limited to the preliminary proposal deadline immediately following the invited full proposal review and may not be deferred.
 Submitters exercising a bypass must follow the full proposal submission instructions in the most current version of this solicitation.